Noriko Narazaki

 Noriko Narazaki (楢崎 教子, Narazaki Noriko) is a retired Japanese judoka.

 Biography

 Narazaki competed at the 1996 Summer Olympics, winning a bronze medal in the half-lightweight division.

-Narazaki returned to competitive judo in 1999, winning a gold medal at the 1999 World Judo Championships.
+Narazaki returned to competitive judo in 1999, winning a gold medal at the 1999 World Championships.
 At the 2000 Summer Olympics, she became the first married Japanese judoka to compete in the Olympics, finishing with a silver medal.
 She retired after the 2000 Summer Olympics and began teaching at Bunkyo University in April, 2001.